Fixtures #

 Switched routing #

-For a single instrument fanned out to multiple DUT positions through a relay matrix, add a SwitchRoute to the connection.
+For a single instrument fanned out to multiple UUT positions through a relay matrix, add a SwitchRoute to the connection.
 The platform closes the listed switch channels before activating the instrument, waits the settling time, then runs the measurement:

 slot_1: